kolodziejczakM/passwords-fountain/README.md

 2. Passwords Fountain has access to your database as long as you want to.
    You can remove admin key from your database account anytime (**it's you who are in control!**).
 3. In your database (https://fauna.com/) passwords are stored in encrypted version so nobody can steal them from there.
-4. We use strict [Content-Security-Policy](https://content-security-policy.com/) to **prevent any third party script** from being injected during runtime.
+4. We use strict [Content-Security-Policy](https://content-security-policy.com/) to **prevent any third party script** from being injected during application runtime.
 5. We don't use any tracking / logging tool like: Google Analytics, LogRocket or Sentry.
+6. Whole application flow is public and you can see it here: [Figma](https://www.figma.com/file/nXvJKpwhcjWZLrGRiaPEgw/Passwords-fountain?node-id=0%3A1)

 #### What you can do to make it safe: